-Ground Truth 2.0 is providing the demonstration and validation of six extended citizen observatories to real operational conditions in Holland, Sweden, Kenya, Zambia, Belgium and Spain to demonstrate the technological viability, sustained use and the social and economic benefits of these citizen observatories.
-The ultimate objective is the implantation in the global market of the concept and associated technologies supporting the projects.
+In 2016, FenoDato became a case study of the European project Ground Truth 2.0 , funded by the European Commission within the Horizon 2020 program.
+The objective of Ground Truth 2.0 was to offer the demonstration and validation of six citizen observatories in real operational conditions in the Netherlands, Sweden, Kenya, Zambia, Belgium and Spain to demonstrate the technological feasibility, sustained use and social and economic benefits of those citizen observatories.

 Within Ground Truth 2.0, the observatory went through a process of reconsideration and co-design common to the six case studies that led FenoDato to be reborn and become what it is today, RitmeNatura, a citizen science observatory thought, designed and supported by citizens, scientists and managers with a common goal: to contribute to the study of phenology in order to have robust, valid and conclusive data on the effects of climate change on living beings.